regalk13/regalk13/README.md

 :wave: Hello...

-I'm (Regalk)!
-A computer scientist who loves exploring hardware, software, and everything in between.
-From AI hardware to kernel development and I'm interested in brain interfaces, I love building and learning.
-Oh, and I once competed internationally in web development!
+Hi, I'm (Regalk)!
+A computer-scientist student and developer focused on embedded sytems and AI.
+I’m actively training and pointing to work as an embedded-system engineer and edge-AI developer, after participated internationally in web development!

 Learn more about me in my [Website](https://regalk.dev/).